theumaa/PUSL3190/README.md

 # Step 1 ->
 First you need to download this zip folder into your local machine.

+# Step 2 ->
+Then go to my DLE submission file and there have .env code, copy that and create .env file on your backend folder and paste it(imported).

 # Go to the DLE submission zip folder and get .env code and create .env file in your backend and paste that code.

 Step 2 -> After that you need to download Composer into your desktop.